makomweb/symfony-5-the-fast-track/README.md

 ## Running the SPA with accessing the API

-To workaround environment variables issues with the API-Endpoint I added the environment variable directly.
+To workaround environment variable issues with the API-Endpoint I added the environment variable directly.

 ## Install Blackfire